kazcare/cheesy-cheese/README.md

     - Hero image stayed under the Header area covering 100% of the width on all pages.

-    - Cover text Stayed on the right hand side on top of the Hero Image but it moved to the left hand side for 950px and smaller screen sizes.
+    - Cover text stayed on the right hand side on top of the Hero Image but it moved to the left hand side for 950px and smaller screen sizes.
 It reduced its font for the screen size 600px and smaller.

     - Body area of the home page and the recipe pages covered 100% of the screen including the picture which shared 50% of the width of the top of the body area.
 Text took over the full width under the image as it was intended.
 The image took over 100% of the width for 600px and smaller screen sizes.

     - Footer stayed at the bottom of all the pages with social media link, which worked as they intended and opened in the new tab.

-    - on the feedback form submit button didn't let it submit without entering all the required fields and checked for the valid syntax.
+    - On the feedback form submit button, it didn't let it submit without entering all the required fields and checked for the valid syntax.

-    - When all the required fields on the feedback form were validated, the submit button brought me to the Thankyou page.
+    - When all the required fields on the feedback form were validated, the submit button brought me to the "Thank you" page.

 <img src="docs/testing-chrome.png">
 <img src="docs/testing-edge.png">